MuaadhS/Machine-learning/Logistic regression/README.md

-The dataset for Logistic regression - simple exampl can be found at:  https://github.com/sam16tyagi/Machine-Learning-techniques-in-python
+The dataset for Logistic regression - simple example can be found at:  https://github.com/sam16tyagi/Machine-Learning-techniques-in-python